-Fiesta® is officially upon us, a little earlier this year than usual, March 31–April 10, but after a brief hiatus, and then having to move to June, the San Antonio celebration is sure to return with a bang.
+Fiesta® is officially upon us, April 20–30!
 So grab your favorite colorful attire, lather your kiddos in sunscreen, and hang on to this handy list of family- and kid-friendly Fiesta events!
 You might be surprised by how many there actually are, and each year new ones pop up.

 These tips might also help you survive and thrive during the San Antonio festival known as Fiesta:

-- First, don’t forget that thanks to Fiesta—er, the Battle of San Jacinto—most kids have a school holiday on Friday, April 8.
+- First, don’t forget that thanks to Fiesta, most kids have a school holiday on Friday, April 28.

 - When attending outdoor events (which most of them are), stay hydrated!

 - Make transportation and parking a little easier by using VIA Park & Ride.
-Check their Less Traffic, Más Fiesta webpage for details.
+Check their website for details.

-- Tickets for many events, including the parades, can be purchased at The Fiesta Store® on Broadway or even H-E-B.
+- Tickets for many events, including the parades, can be purchased at the Fiesta at North Star® store or even H-E-B.

 - For the full Fiesta schedule and all the details, visit the official site.

 - You can watch much of the action from the comfort of your home on KSAT-12.
 They will broadcast all three Fiesta parades.